Chaitanyabsprip/dictionaryCLI/README.md

 Note: This project is in alpha stage.
-Bugs and breaking changes are too be expected.
+Bugs and breaking changes are to be expected.
 # DictionaryCLI

-A command line dictionary that allows you to bookmark words and easily flip through them.
+A cross-platform command line dictionary that allows you to bookmark words and easily flip through them.

 ## Features